Joseph-Press/Chess/README.md

 This is a simple chess game developed using C++ and Qt.
 GUI is done through Qt.
 It showcases available moves and captures for the selected piece, and clearly indicates whose turn it is to move.

+## Info
+Platform: Windows (64-bit)

+How to Install:
+Unzip chessGame.zip and run chess.exe

 ## Cool things

 - **Highlight Available Moves**: When a piece is selected, the game highlights all the legal directional moves that the piece can make on the board.